-With some of the North Island’s most impressive landscapes right on its doorstep, the Great Lake Taupo region is perfect for outdoor adventures.
-Visit the mighty Huka Falls and witness the fury of thousands of litres of water blasting by; kayak to the Mine Bay Maori Rock Carvings or relax and enjoy the many geothermal healing properties of the Wairakei Terraces.
+With some of the North Island’s most impressive landscapes right on its doorstep, the Taupō region is perfect for outdoor adventures.
+Visit the mighty Huka Falls and witness the fury of thousands of litres of water blasting by; kayak to the Mine Bay Maori Rock Carvings or relax and enjoy the healing properties of the many geothermal pools.

 The roar and rumble of the Huka Falls is mind blowing.
 It’s where New Zealand’s longest river, the Waikato, is squeezed through a ravine of hard volcanic rock – and the result is 220,000 litres of water blasting by every second.
 View the falls from a footbridge right at the very top, or get up close with a jet boat ride.

 Arguably New Zealand's greatest day walk, the Tongariro Alpine Crossing is an incredible journey through volcanic alpine terrain.
 Hike around an active volcano, descend into the water-filled explosion craters known as the Emerald Lakes, and enjoy views of Mount Ngauruhoe - also known as 'Mount Doom' in the Lord of the Rings trilogy.

 Taupo is home to an endless variety of geothermal wonders.
 Explore the hidden valley of Orakei Korako and admire the awesome power of Mother Nature in the geysers, hot springs, bubbling mud pools and colourful silica terraces.
 Soak in naturally heated geothermal waters at Wairakei Terraces or visit Taupo De Bretts Spa Resort and the AC Baths for family fun on the hydroslides.